Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Experiments

-Theorem \ref{theorem:lrr:outlier} states that there exists a parameter $\lambda$ such that LRR can work well when the outlier fraction is not larger than a certain threshold.
+Theorem \ref{theorem:lrr:outlier} states that there exists a parameter $\lambda$ such that LRR can work well while the outlier fraction is not larger than a certain threshold.
 To explore this, we construct 5 pairwise disjoint subspaces $\{\mathbb{S}_i\}_{i=1}^5$ whose bases $\{U_i\}_{i=1}^{5}\in\mathbb{R}^{500}$ are computed by $U_{i+1} = TU_{i},1\leq{}i\leq{4}$, where $T$ is a random rotation and $U_1$ is a random orthonomal matrix of dimension $500\times 5$.
-Therefore, each subspace is a 5-dimensional subspace of $\mathbb{R}^{500}$.
-From each subspace $\mathbb{S}_i$, we sample 40 data samples by $X_i=U_iR_i,1\leq{}i\leq{5}$ where $R_i$ is a $5\times{40}$ matrix with each entry uniformly distributed in $[-1,\,1]$.
-We then construct the sample matrix $X_0$ as $X_0=[X_1,\cdots,X_5]$.
-Some outliers are randomly generated from zero mean Gaussian distribution with standard deviation $s$, where $s$ is set to be the average absolute value of the samples, to ensure that the samples and outliers have comparable magnitudes.
-Fixing all the other configurations, we change the number of outliers and the parameter $\lambda$, and observe whether LRR succeeds or not.
-More precisely, we claim LRR succeeds if Equation~\eqref{eq:exact} holds with a tolerance of $0.01\%$, i.e., $\|U^*(U^*)^T-V_0V_0^T\|<10^{-4}$ (i.e., $U^*(U^*)^T=V_0V_0^T$), and $\mathcal{I}^*=\mathcal{I}_0$ with $\mathcal{I}^*=\{i:\|[C^*]_i\|_2\geq10^{-4}\|[X]_i\|_2\}$.
-Figure \ref{fig:toy}(a) shows that LRR succeeds when $\gamma$ is smaller than a threshold ($0.6$ in this example), with sharp phase-transition observed.
-In addition, Figure \ref{fig:toy}(b) illustrates that there exists a parameter range for obtaining exact recovery.
-These results are consistent with the statements in Theorem~\ref{theorem:lrr:outlier}.
+So, each subspace is of dimension 5.
+We sample 40 data samples from each subspace by $X_i=U_iR_i,1\leq{}i\leq{5}$ with $R_i$ being a $5\times{40}$ uniform matrix with a range from -1 to 1, and construct the sample matrix $X_0$ as $X_0=[X_1,\cdots,X_5]$.
+Some outliers are randomly generated from zero mean Gaussian distribution with standard deviation $s$, where $s$ is set to be the averaged absolute value of the samples, i.e., the samples and outliers approximately have the same magnitude.